mprokopov/business-time/README.md

 A Clojure library designed to calculate business time and durations according to working schedule with timezones.
 It uses famous Java joda-time library.

 This is useful when you need to calculate some ticket response/resolve time, SLA and so on.
+Inspired by article https://engineering.helpshift.com/2016/timezones-FP/.

 ## Usage